nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 0x80265012:  0000              illegal
 ```

-It's calculates/fills the initial stack pointer value, and then calls two different functions.
-If we compare this with the disassembly results of `shell.elf`, we can confirm that it indeed matches.
-It seems the expansion has been successful:
+It calculates/fills the initial stack pointer value, and then calls two different functions.
+If we compare this with the disassembly results of `shell.elf`, we can confirm that it indeed matches:

 ```plain
 $ llvm-objdump -d shell.elf | head -n20